 Having graduated from St Elizabeth’s School, our students move on to a range of different placements and opportunities:

 We record and track “Destination Data” for our students, following their progress after they leave the School.
-Of the 12 students who graduated at the end of July 2018, 58% (7) started placements at St Elizabeth’s Further Education College.
+Of the 47 students who graduated between the end of July 2018 and July 2021, 90% went on to further education.

 To make the transition from School to any future further education placement as easy on our students as possible, we have launched a Transition Programme, where our Sixth Formers attend our College one morning a week.
 Allowing them to experience life in a college-environment in a supported capacity, this helps them overcome any fears that they might have about moving on and most importantly encourages and motivates them to continue their education.